How to Pickle Green Beans

 Place 1 sprig dill and 2 cloves of garlic in each jar.

-Combine vinegar, water, sugar, salt, mustard seed and peppercorns in a non-reactive pot and bring to boil.
+Combine vinegar, water, sugar, salt, mustard seed and peppercorns in a non-reactive pot and bring to a boil.

 Remove brine from heat and let cool at least 15 minutes.